• Skip to primary navigation

 Instructions

-• Using the grater attachment of a food processor, feed 2 Carrot, 0.5 Red cabbage and 1 Apple through the food shoot and use the food pusher to make sure they all go through.
+• Using the grater attachment of a food processor, feed 2 Carrot, 0.5 Red cabbage and 1 Apple through the food chute and use the food pusher to make sure they all go through.
 You could thinly slice everything instead.
 Add to a large bowl.

 • Add juice of 1 Lime, 2 tablespoon Low salt soy sauce, 2 tablespoon Sesame oil, 1 tablespoon Honey, 5 g Fresh mint and 5 g Fresh coriander (cilantro).